LipKernel: Lipschitz-Bounded Convolutional Neural Networks via Dissipative Layers: Problem Statement and Neural Networks

 \section{Problem Statement and Neural Networks}

 In this work, we consider deep NNs as a composition of $l$ layers

-The individual layers $\calL_k$, $k=1,\dots,l$ encompass many different layer types, including but not limited to convolutional layers, fully-connected layers, activation functions, and pooling layers.
-Some of these layers, e.g., fully-connected and convolutional layers, are characterized by parameters $\theta_k$ that are adjusted during training.
+The individual layers $\calL_k$, $k=1,\dots,l$ encompass many different layer types, including but not limited to convolutional layers, fully connected layers, activation functions, and pooling layers.
+Some of these layers, e.g., fully connected and convolutional layers, are characterized by parameters $\theta_k, k=1,\dots,l,$ that are learned during training.
 In contrast, other layers such as activation functions and pooling layers do not contain tuning parameters.

 The mapping from the input to the NN $u_1$ to its output $y_l$ is recursively given by

 where $u_k \in \calD_{k-1}$ and $y_k \in \calD_k$ are the input and the output of the $k$-th layer and $\calD_{k-1}$ and $\calD_k$ the input and output domains.
 In \eqref{eq:inputOutputNN}, we assume that the output space of the $k$-th layer coincides with the input space of the $k+1$-th layer, which is ensured by reshaping operations at the transition between different layer types.